ietf-wg-masque/draft-ietf-masque-connect-ethernet/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# Proxying Ethernet in HTTP
+# Proxying Ethernet Frames in HTTP

-This is the working area for the IETF [MASQUE Working Group](https://datatracker.ietf.org/group/masque/documents/) Internet-Draft, "Proxying Ethernet in HTTP".
+This is the working area for the IETF [MASQUE Working Group](https://datatracker.ietf.org/group/masque/documents/) Internet-Draft, "Proxying Ethernet Frames in HTTP".

 * [Editor's Copy](https://ietf-wg-masque.github.io/draft-ietf-masque-connect-ethernet/#go.draft-ietf-masque-connect-ethernet.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-ietf-masque-connect-ethernet)